Ten Tips for Creating Fun Event Videos

 Video is intimidating.
 We’ve been successfully hosting this website since 2008, publishing thousands of articles and sharing photos on social media.
 Video seems like a natural fit and a step we should have taken long ago, doesn’t it?
 We’ve largely avoided producing video content over the years, because it’s difficult to do well, and we don’t really like being on camera or recording a voice over.

 This shouldn’t need to be written, but just in case…. shoot all of your footage in Landscape.
 This means to hold your phone horizontally, not vertically.
 Videos are designed to play on Television and Computer screens, which are wider than they are tall.
-Don’t be that guy.
+This tip applies to YouTube and Vimeo, however if you’re creating videos for newer platforms like TikTok, then vertical is now the preferred format for those social platforms.
 Let’s move on…

 Shoot Tons of Footage